kubedb/docs/docs/guides/ferretdb/quickstart/quickstart.md

 ```
 Here,

-- `spec.postgres.serivce` is service information of users external postgres exist in the cluster.
+- `spec.backend.postgresRef` is AppBinding information of users external postgres exist in the cluster.
-- `spec.authSecret.name` is the name of the authentication secret of users external postgres database.

 KubeDB will deploy a FerretDB database and connect with the users given external postgres through service.